Skip to main content

 How long do double-hung windows last in Boise’s climate?

-Double-hung windows last 20 to 40 years in Boise depending on frame material and maintenance.
-Vinyl frames typically last 20 to 30 years before weatherstripping degrades or the material shows UV stress.
+Double-hung windows last 20 to 40 years in the Treasure Valley depending on frame material and maintenance.
+Vinyl frames typically last 20 to 30 years before weatherstripping degrades or the material shows UV stress at our 2,700-foot elevation.
 Fiberglass frames last 30 to 40 years with minimal upkeep.
-Wood and clad-wood frames can last 40 years or longer if maintained properly.
-The most common failure point is the balance system — the spring-loaded mechanisms that hold the sash in position.
-Sash balances typically need replacement every 15 to 20 years, which is a straightforward repair that extends the window’s service life without full replacement.
+Wood and clad-wood frames can last 40 years or longer if the finish is maintained.
+The most common wear point on any double-hung is the balance system — the concealed spring mechanisms that hold each sash in position.
+Balances generally need service or replacement every 15 to 20 years of regular use, which is an inexpensive repair (often under $100 per window) rather than a reason to replace the whole unit.

 Can I replace single-hung windows with double-hung windows?